+*observed in post-marketing experience

 Description of selected adverse reactions

 In the pivotal clinical trials with doses of Emselex 7.5 mg and 15 mg, adverse reactions were reported as presented in the table above.
 Most of the adverse reactions were of mild or moderate intensity and did not result in discontinuation in the majority of the patients.